antonsoroko/mrts-mrtg-upnp-router-statistics/README.md

 ```

 > [!IMPORTANT]
-> It looks like that UPnP uses 32-bit counter for NewTotalBytesReceived & NewTotalBytesSent, so you must adjust Interval to your network speed in order not to lose the statistics.
-Set Interval = how fast you can download 4GB in MM:SS.
+> It looks like that UPnP uses 32-bit counter for NewTotalBytesReceived & NewTotalBytesSent, so you must adjust Interval to your network speed in order not to lose the statistics in case when you downloaded more than 4GB during Interval.
+If you downloaded less than 4GB but counter was reset because of overflow, but current counter's value is less than previous counter's value - then [MRTG will understand that](https://stackoverflow.com/questions/21019879/explain-me-a-difference-of-how-mrtg-measures-incoming-data).
+But if you downloaded more than 4GB and counter was reset and current counter's value is more than previous counter's value - then it is impossible to detect this situation, so you lose some statistics.
+Set Interval to "how fast you can download 4GB" in MM:SS format.

 ## References